csiro-coasts/emsarray/docs/releases/development.rst

 * Fixed an issue with UGrid datasets when some of the mesh topology variables are not present in Dataset.data_vars as they are detected as coordinate variables (:issue:`159`, :pr:`188`).
+* Load data frame by frame when plotting a transect animation.
+  This has a backwards incompatible effect of not examining the whole data array to generate a reasonable *clim*.
+  Only the first frame is used to generate the clim to avoid loading more data than required.
+  The new clim parameter allows users to specify the data limits explicitly if this is insufficient (:pr:`191`).